preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users/index.rst

 Using the pen, all settings for user (see below), except authentication settings, can be edited.

+**Important note!** For MS Graph users, you can edit a users to add properties used in Omnia, if needed.

 To edit authentication settings, click the key, and the following is available:

 .. image:: user-management-users-list-omnia-options-key.png